 How will medicines be valued in the newly integrated world of the NHS?
 What are the risks and benefits of a single national formulary?
 What else is changing?
 And what does this mean for market access?

-Ellen Rule (Programme Director of the Gloucestershire Integrated Care System [ICS] and Director of Transformation and Service Redesign, Gloucestershire Clinical Commissioning Group [CCG]) will join Tom Clarke (Director, Mtech Access) to explore all this and more in our live webinar on Friday 22nd October at 2.00 pm.
+Ellen Rule (Programme Director of the Gloucestershire Integrated Care System [ICS] and Director of Transformation and Service Redesign, Gloucestershire Clinical Commissioning Group [CCG]) joined Tom Clarke (Director, Mtech Access) to explore all this and more in our live webinar on Friday 22nd October at 2.00 pm.

-In our October #WhispersWordsofWisdom webinar, Tom Clarke and Ellen Rule will discuss the key points highlighted in her recent proposals ‘The systematisation of medicines optimisation: Why medicines optimisation is a priority for integrated care systems and how it can be improved’, including:
+In our October #WhispersWordsofWisdom webinar, Tom Clarke and Ellen Rule discussed the key points highlighted in her recent proposals ‘The systematisation of medicines optimisation: Why medicines optimisation is a priority for integrated care systems and how it can be improved’, including:

 - The risks and benefits of a single national formulary and what this means for market access

 - How to support system and local networks to implement pan-ICS approaches to medicines optimisation

 - How industry can distinguish their product in this new world where systems become automated to substitute generics and biosimilars for branded medicines